 The second novel, Times That Try Men’s Souls, finds Gideon, a little older, a little wiser, and a little more scarred, monitoring the British fleet off of Long Island in July, 1776; the action picks up with the public reading of the Declaration of Independence.
 Gideon and his comrades will fight desperately to enforce that declaration in the face of a British and Hessian onslaught.
 When all seems lost in the dark days of December, 1776, the ragged survivors of Washington’s army strike back.
 In ten glorious days they turn the tables and keep their dream of independence alive.

-The third novel, A Nest of Hornets, was named a 2017 Kansas Notable Book.
+A Nest of Hornets, the third in the series, was named a 2017 Kansas Notable Book.
 Gideon and his love, Ruth Munroe, are caught up in a web of intrigue.
 During the winter of 1777, between fierce skirmishes against British foraging parties, the pair fight different battles at dinner parties, in headquarters, and along remote country roads.
 There is a spy at large, and he is feeding American plans to the British; will Gideon and Ruth figure out who is responsible, or will they lose their lives in the attempt?

 The fourth novel, A Constant Thunder, takes Gideon and Ruth on a long journey north, up the Hudson River.
 Traveling by foot, sloop, and bateau, they learn about their country…and each other.
 Their journey ends near a place called Saratoga, where, with Morgan’s Rifle Corps, they are put to the test against both nature and their enemies.
 The fighting is savage, and both sides pay dearly.
 The question for Gideon will be: is the prize be worth the cost?